Financial-ML/Market-Analysis/README.md

 1. Generate the Model [(here)](#ML-Models).
 1. Copy the PKL file in the same Python project of Connect code.
 1. Open MQL4 and any python IDE.
-1. load MQL4-connector in MQL4.
+1. Load MQL4-connector in MQL4.
 1. In Python IDE in console type the following in order:

 ```